hoehermann/purple-presage/README.md

 #### Windows

-purple-presage is known to compile with MSVC 19.30 and rust 1.71.
+purple-presage is known to compile with MSVC 19.30 and rust 1.75.
+You need the version of rust mentioned in [libsignal-service-rs](https://github.com/whisperfish/libsignal-service-rs/tree/main#note-on-supported-rust-versions).
+A newer version will probably work, too.
 Using the "x86 Native Tools Command Prompt for VS 2022" is recommended.

 ##### Dependencies